chippon/unofficial_CoinOpsX_Favorites_plugin/README.md

 - [11/13] Creating Watermark logos
 - [12/13] Moving WaterMarked logos
 - [13/13] cleaining up --- removing compress list file and fav logoer local temp location

+(i bet this would of been easier in bash)